 Hero of the Steppe: 2010

 I was into politics and intrigue at the time.
 I loved reading spy stories by the likes of Graham Greene and John le Carré.
 So I wrote a spy novel.
-My opinion, it is a better policy paper than novel.
+My opinion, it is a better policy paper than a novel.
 I had just finished a degree in political science, so maybe that is why.
 If you want to learn a whole lot about Kazakhstan and the politics of that region, I think it is a pretty good primer, even though it is partially fiction.
-It took about 5 months to write the first draft.
+It took about five months to write the first draft.

 The Hand that Moves the Wind: 2011